Up to 35% off Raised Beds

 This of course depends on your garden aesthetic.
 If you are into clean and orderly lines, plant only plants that stay in their place.
 But if you like a blur of color and textures, adding flowers that wander and fill spaces is just the thing.

-This brings me to the perfect garden nomad, columbine.
+This brings me to the perfect peony companion, columbine.
 Columbine is a semi-aggressive garden flower.
 It self-seeds and wanders around a garden.
 If they pop up in places they shouldn’t, they are easily pulled out.

 The flowers can’t be described since there are so many unique varieties.
 Some are ruffled and hang down, some are double-flowered like a rose, and some are single-flowered coming in a wide variety of colors.
 They bloom in the spring around the same time as peonies and add interest and beauty to the garden wherever they pop up.